PennLINC/ModelArray/README.md

 status](https://circleci.com/gh/PennLINC/ModelArray.svg?style=svg)](https://circleci.com/gh/PennLINC/ModelArray)
 <!-- badges: end -->

-`ModelArray` is a generalizable, memory-efficient R package for statistical analysis of fixel data.
+`ModelArray` is a memory-efficient R package for statistical analysis of fixel data.
 Its features include:

--   Easy to use: set up your analysis with just several lines of codes;
 -   Low memory requirement, even for large datasets;
 -   At present, `ModelArray` supports linear models as well as generalized additive models (GAM) with and without penalized splines, which are particularly useful for studying nonlinear effects in lifespan data.
+ModelArray is extensible to more models;
+-   Easy to use: set up your analysis with just several lines of codes.

 ## Installation